Somali language: Varieties

-Somali linguistic varieties are broadly divided into three main groups: Northern, Benadir and Maay.
-Northern Somali (or Nsom) forms the basis for Standard Somali.
-It is spoken by more than 85% of the entire Somali population, with its speech area stretching from Djibouti,Somali Region of Ethiopia, Northern Frontier District to most parts of Somalia This widespread modern distribution is a result of a long series of southward population movements over the past ten centuries from the Gulf of Aden littoral.
+The Somali languages are broadly divided into three main groups: Northern Somali, Benadir and Maay.
+Northern Somali forms the basis for Standard Somali.
+It is spoken by the majority of the Somali population with its speech area stretching from Djibouti, and the Somali Region of Ethiopia to the Northern Frontier District.
+This widespread modern distribution is a result of a long series of southward population movements over the past ten centuries from the Gulf of Aden littoral.
 Lamberti subdivides Northern Somali into three dialects: Northern Somali proper (spoken in the northwest; he describes this dialect as Northern Somali in the proper sense), the Darod group (spoken in the northeast and along the eastern Ethiopia frontier; greatest number of speakers overall), and the Lower Juba group (spoken by northern Somali settlers in the southern riverine areas).
+The sub dialect of Northern Somali that the Isaaq speak has the highest prestige of any other Somali dialect.

 Benadir (also known as Coastal Somali) is spoken on the central Indian Ocean seaboard, including Mogadishu.
 It forms a relatively smaller group.
 The dialect is fairly mutually intelligible with Northern Somali.

-There are other languages that are spoken in Somalia which are not necessarily Afsoomali.
-They may be a mixture of the Somali languages and other indigenous languages.
-Such a language is Maay which is principally spoken by the Digil and Mirifle (Rahanweyn or Sab) clans in the southern regions of Somalia.
+Maay is principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern regions of Somalia.
 Its speech area extends from the southwestern border with Ethiopia to a region close to the coastal strip between Mogadishu and Kismayo, including the city of Baidoa.
-Maay is not mutually comprehensible with Northern Somali, and it differs in sentence structure and phonology.
+Maay is partially mutually comprehensible with Northern Somali, with the degree of divergence comparable to that between Spanish and Portuguese.
+Despite these linguistic differences, Somali speakers collectively view themselves as speaking a common language.
 It is also not generally used in education or media.
 However, Maay speakers often use Standard Somali as a lingua franca, which is learned via mass communications, internal migration and urbanization.